Mahama urges African legislators to uphold family values and sovereignty - MyJoyOnline

 Audio By Carbonatix

-President John Mahama has urged African parliamentarians to uphold family values and strengthen their countries' sovereignty.
+President John Dramani Mahama has urged African parliamentarians to uphold family values and strengthen sovereignty in their respective countries.

-He stressed that Africa’s future depended on building societies rooted in identity, confidence in institutions, and capable of charting their own destiny.
+He stressed that Africa’s future depended on building societies rooted in identity, confidence in institutions, and the ability to chart their own destiny.

 Delivering his message through Dr Julius Debrah, Chief of Staff, at the opening of the 4th African Inter-Parliamentary Conference on Family and Sovereignty in Accra, the President underscored the importance of consolidating parliamentary consensus to advance the African Charter on Family Values and Sovereignty.